ativarsoft/betula/README.md

 ## Example

-The following is an example of a program written in Templatizer.
+The following is an example of a program written in Pollen.
-It prints [hello world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) comming from two Templatizer plugins written in different languages.
+It prints [hello world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) comming from two Pollen plugins written in different languages.
-Note that the Templatizer syntax this example as well as other Templatizer programs were intentionaly made to be similar to XML syntax.
+Note that the Pollen syntax this example as well as other Pollen programs were intentionaly made to be similar to XML syntax.

 ```xml